armagansalman/T.B.Y./README.md

 T.B.Y. is a wise helper.
 It is a humanoid system with wisdom, intelligence and means of perception.
 <br>By definition, it is innately benevolent.
 By definition, it can not be coerced.
 It protects itself.

-Being a helper, it makes our lives easier.
+* Being a helper, it makes our lives easier.
-<br>Being wise, it is benevolent and always offers the best choice, takes the best action.
+* Being wise, it is benevolent and always offers the best choice, takes the best action.
-<br>Designed in such a way that its properties of being wise and being a helper can not be altered.
+* Designed in such a way that its properties of being wise and being a helper can not be altered.
-<br>Just like removing a syntactic character from a program's text, if T.B.Y. is altered in any way, it stops completely.
+* Just like altering a syntactic character from a program's text, if T.B.Y. is altered in any way, it stops completely.

 ## Why Not A.G.I. ?